Skip to content

 Language(s): English

 Jaclyn graduated with honors from Marist College with a bachelor’s in social work going on to NYU where she graduated with honors with her master’s in social work.
-As a 200-hour registered yoga teacher, Jaclyn utilizes mindfulness in her direct practice and has participated in trainings such as mindfulness as a stress reduction tool, accepted commitment therapy, solution-focused brief therapy, among other modalities such as DBT and crisis de-escalation and intervention.
+As a 200-hour registered yoga teacher, Jaclyn utilizes mindfulness in her direct practice and has participated in trainings such as mindfulness as a stress reduction tool, accepted commitment therapy, solution-focused brief therapy, among other modalities such as DBT and crisis de-escalation and intervention and is SIFI certified.
 In 2019, Jaclyn piloted a resilience-based and trauma-focused group, Bounce Back, in which she was trained in February 2019.
 Jaclyn often utilizes CBT in her work with clients and families and approaches each client and family with a strengths-based perspective.

-Nathalie Sarju, LMSW (she/her)
+Nathalie Sarju, LCSW (she/her)

 Therapist